Loading your washing machine correctly can give you much better washing results, not to mention also help you cut down on waste.

-While you load, it’s also important to dose correctly.
-It doesn’t matter if you load perfectly if you add too much or too little detergent.
+While you load your machine, it’s also important to dose correctly.
+It doesn’t matter if you load the laundry perfectly if you add too much or too little detergent.

-The simplest dose is with liquitabs: just throw one Ariel 3in1 PODS Washing Capsules in the drum before the garments.
+The simplest dose is with liquitabs: just throw one Ariel 3in1 PODS Washing Capsule in the drum before adding the garments.
 Liquid can be measured out and goes either in the drum or into the dispenser drawer.
 Meanwhile, powder goes into the dispenser drawer.

-It’s important to make sure you get the right amount of detergent into the wash, so pay attention to the detergent dosing instructions.
-If you’re running a half load, use less detergent, and pay attention to your water hardness and the dirtiness of your garments.
+It’s important to make sure you get the amount of detergent right for your wash, so pay attention to the detergent dosing instructions.
+If you’re running on a half load, use less detergent, and also take into account the hardness of your water hardness and the dirtiness of your garments.

 Turn it down

 Finally, you get to select your wash cycle.
-It’s best to choose a lower temperature, modern detergents.
-Ariel Original Washing Liquid gives better tough stain removal at 30 degrees, so turn the dial down.
-Otherwise, don’t overly agitate delicate clothes and have a good wash.
+It’s best to choose a lower temperature, as modern detergents, like Ariel Excel Gel, still give great stain removal results even when you wash at 15 degrees, so turn the temperature dial down.
+And if you’re washing delicates, try not to agitate clothes.
+Happy washing!